inspr/core-legacy/docs/multibrokers.md

 ### Load Balancer

 The load balancer is technically itself a sidecar, since it is deployed alongside every *Node* and is used by it as an intermediate to all communication, but it serves different purposes.
-The load balancer is of central importance to the Multi-Broker architecture because of two of its functionalities: dynamic broker-specific sidecar balancing and serialization.
+The load balancer is of central importance to the Multibroker architecture because of two of its functionalities: dynamic broker-specific sidecar balancing and serialization.

 As discussed previously, when deploying a *Node* Insprd also deploys other artifacts, of these artifacts the Load Balancer is the only one that is attached to **all** deployed nodes.
 This is the case because it is **necessary** to allow the *Node* to communicate.
-During the deploy the *Node* is configured to communicate with the Load Balancer through requests to a `writeMessageHandler`, so every time it needs to send a message using a *Channel* it request the Load Balancer by providing it with the message and the targeted channel.
-Once the Load Balancer, which is configured with most of that *Node's Channels* informations,  receives a message request it verifies if that channel is valid, than sends a request to the sidecar that corresponds to the specified channel's broker.
-This allows the *Node*'s client to send multiple messages without having to deal with the overhead related to broker verification, sidecar selection or message serialization, since each of these requests is handled by a separate thread, via the traditional *Http* server architecture.
+During the deploy the *Node* is configured to communicate with the Load Balancer through requests to a `writeMessageHandler`, so every time it needs to send a message using a *Channel* it sends a request to the Load Balancer by providing it with the message and the targeted channel.
+Once the Load Balancer, which is configured with most of that *Node's Channels* informations,  receives a message request it verifies if that channel is valid, then sends a request to the sidecar that corresponds to the specified channel's broker.
+This allows the *Node*'s client to send multiple messages without having to deal with the overhead related to broker verification, sidecar selection or message serialization, since each of these requests is handled by a separate thread, via the traditional *HTTP* server architecture.

-`*writeMessageHandler`:
+`writeMessageHandler`:

 ```go
 func (s *Server) writeMessageHandler() rest.Handler {